jcorporation/myMPDos/docs/UserManual/add-music-to-the-library.md

 ## Mounting a NAS

-- You can mount a NFS share via the native MPD implementation.
-You can configure this in the myMPD gui.
+You can mount a [NFS or CIFS shares](../AdvancedTopics/mount-a-cifs-or-nfs-share.md).
+Native CIFS and NFS support for MPD is disabled.
-- Alternatively you can configure a [linux mount](../AdvancedTopics/mount-a-cifs-or-nfs-share.md)